Keyfactor/hashicorp-vault-pam/readme_source.md

 #### Compatibility
 This release requires Keyfactor version 9.10 or greater.
 This release was tested against Hashicorp Vault version 1.9.4.
+Using this on a Universal Orchestrator requires UO version 10.1 or greater.

 ### Initial Configuration of PAM Provider
 In order to allow Keyfactor to use the new Hashicorp-Vault PAM Provider, the definition needs to be added to the application database.